utilitywarehouse/design-systems/.changeset/itchy-mirrors-wink.md

 '@utilitywarehouse/css-reset': patch
 ---

-Remove `CssBaseline` theme and component from the `ThemeProvider` component.
+Remove `CssBaseline` theme, and stop including the `CssBaseline` component in the `ThemeProvider`.
 Recommend using `@utilitywarehouse/css-reset` instead.